|Overview||Industrial/Organizational Psychology||General Psychology||Social & Consumer Psychology||Forensic

 Someone who knows you well academically is best, but professional supervisors are also acceptable.
 We prefer two of the three letters to be from academic sources.

 Although applicants may request a deferral for up to one year, unless there is a substantial reason to delay, it may not necessarily be granted.
 To do so, you must officially accept the offer of admission, submit your tuition deposit, and request the deferral from the graduate school by emailing firstname.lastname@example.org.
-In the I/O program, deferrals are generally granted for only one semester.
+In the I/O program, deferrals are generally granted for only one semester, if at all.

 Yes.
 On the PhD application, there is a checkbox to indicate whether you would like to be considered for the master’s programs.
 If the applicant wishes to be seriously considered for the I/O program they should complete the case study requirements and submit that as a part of their application by uploading it to one of the application pages marked “additional information.”